Ad Noctum: Chapter 7

 Silence.

 “She was a host,” Rush said, his voice hollow.
-“This was supposed to be an Alliance outpost.
+“But this was supposed to be an Alliance outpost.
 You said it was Alliance.”

 “Guys,” Volker said in a hoarse whisper.
 “Seriously.
-What the heck is going on here?”
+What the heck is going on?”

-“Does this jive or not jive with your hypothesis about what happened here?”
-Telford asked, ignoring Volker.
+“Does this or does this not support your hypothesis about what happened here?”
+Telford asked.

-“Does anyone want to clue me in on—” Volker wasn’t sure whether he turned out of habit or frustration, but the words died in his throat as he took in the unmistakable sprawl of a human form on the dark metal of the floor, skin distorted and tight with decay, the front of the throat torn open, dark hair spilled across the floor—
+“Does anyone want to clue me in on—” Volker turned and the words died in his throat as he took in the unmistakable sprawl of a human body on the dusty floor.
+It was a woman.
+Her skin was tight with decay, the front of her throat torn open, dark hair mingled with dust—

-He spun back, facing the darkness, drawing in a startled, shallow breath, his hands unsteady, his vision distorting as the dark pressed in on him.
-The smell that had been permeating the air seemed to hit him full force, resolving into something nearly unbearable now that it was identifiable.
+Volker spun back, facing the dark.
+His hands shook, his vision turned to a misty gray.
+The smell hit him full force, nearly unbearable now that it was identifiable.

 Decay.

-“The Goa’uld.”
-Rush snapped.
+“The Goa’uld,” Rush drawled, bored and superior.
 “It’s on the floor.
 Not three feet from her.”

-Telford exhaled short and sharp.
-He dug his fingers into Volker’s shoulder in a brief pulse of reassurance before stepping back toward Rush.
+Telford blew out a breath.
+He pressed his fingers into Volker’s shoulder with a brief pulse of reassurance before returning to stand with Rush.

 That thing?”
-Volker asked, horrified as he got a good look at the pale, nearly featureless line of decay.
+Volker breathed as he got a good look at the pale worm.
 “That’s a Goa’uld?”

 “That thing can live inside a person?
-It must be—ten inches long,” Volker said, his voice rising, his heart hammering in his chest.
+It must be ten inches long!”
+Volker wiped sweat-damp palms on his leather pants.

-“What the fuck happened here?”
+“The fuck happened here?”
 Rush asked.
-“It tears out of her throat and then dies, not three feet away?”
+“It tears out of her throat and dies not three feet away?”

 “It was cut in half,” Telford said.
-“Hard to tell with the decomposition but—ten inches is too short.
-They’re more like eighteen.”
+“Hard to tell with the decomposition, but ten inches is too short.
+They’re more like eighteen to twenty.”

 “Eighteen?”
 Volker echoed.

-“So it tears out of her and was then killed by—fucking parties unknown?”
+“So, it was killed by—fuckin’ parties unknown?”
 Rush asked.
-“And where’s the other half of this thing?”
+“Where’s the other half?”

 Eaten?”
 Volker’s voice cracked.
 “Why’re we jumping straight to eaten?”

-“It’s a thing that the Goa’uld do.
-They consume their young.
-It’s supposed to impart vitality.
+Telford frowned as he examined the half-there alien worm.
+“It’s a known thing the Goa’uld do.
+They consume their young to impart vitality.
 They’d probably eat one another under duress.”

-“For some reason this thing left its host.
+“So, weaving your assumptions into a linear narrative,” Rush said, “for some reason this thing left its host.
 During this transition, it was intercepted.
-Half of the thing was either consumed or carried off, likely by another Goa’uld, while the other half was left to rot on the floor.”
+Half of the thing was consumed or carried off, likely by another Goa’uld, while the other half was left to rot on the floor.”

-“Yeah,” Telford said quietly.
-“And not that long ago.
+“Yeah,” Telford agreed, “and not that long ago.
 Maybe a week?
 Maybe less?
 Also—these bastards are fast.
-It’s very difficult to kill them when they’re trying to transition between hosts.
+It’s difficult to kill them when they’re transitioning between hosts.
 Unfortunately.”

 “Why eat only half?”
 Rush asked.
 “If it was eaten?”